core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 The server hosting a data resource may have to handle a potentially very large number of publishers and subscribers at the same time.
 This means the server can easily become overwhelmed if it receives too many publications in a short period of time.

 In this situation, if a client is sending publications too fast, the server SHOULD return a 4.29 (Too Many Requests) response {{!RFC8516}}.
-As described in {{!RFC 8516}}, the Max-Age option {{!RFC7252}} in this response indicates the number of seconds after which the client may retry.
+As described in {{!RFC8516}}, the Max-Age option {{!RFC7252}} in this response indicates the number of seconds after which the client may retry.
 The Broker MAY stop publishing messages from the client for the indicated time.

 When a client receives a 4.29 (Too Many Requests) response, it MUST NOT send any new publication requests to the same topic data resource before the time indicated by the Max-Age option has passed.